-This is a fantastic homemade potato gnocchi recipe that never fails!
-I've been perfecting this potato gnocchi for decades, so trust me when I tell you it is delicious!
+This is a fantastic homemade potato gnocchi recipe.
+I've been perfecting it for decades, so trust me when I tell you it is delicious!
 You can even make a large batch and freeze them for later.
-Served with tomato, basil, and parmesan, they are simple and delicious dinner the whole family will love.
+Served with tomato, basil, and parmesan, they are a simple and delicious dinner the whole family will love.

 I was taught how to make this simple gnocchi recipe decades ago, but it took me a long while to perfect it.
 My first attempt was not good, let me tell you that.
 I used too much flour and the gnocchi were so hard they were almost inedible.

-- Eat it on the 29th of the month, and it might bring you a little money 😉
+Eat it on the 29th of each month, and it might bring you unexpected money 😉

 - Unseasoned mashed potatoes at room temperature: If you’re making the potatoes the same day as the gnocchi, make sure they have enough time to cool fully before beginning.